Institutional Consensus After Earnings Announcements: Information or Crowding?

 68 Pages Posted: 15 Apr 2020 Last revised: 23 May 2022

 This paper examines information processing skills of institutional investors after earnings releases.
-If institutions can correctly process earnings signals, their trades should push the price towards the fundamental value.
-In contrast, if institutions mechanically trade in the news direction, their trading pressure should lead to price overreaction, consistent with predictions of Stein (2009).
-Overall, our findings reconcile the two opposing views by conditioning the effects of institutional trading on the precision of the earnings signal.
-We find that institutions are good at processing signals with greater precision, whereas their trades after weaker signals can have destabilizing effects on stock prices.
+If institutions correctly process earnings signals, their trades should push the price towards the new fundamental value.
+However, if they mechanically follow a positive-feedback strategy, Stein (2009) predicts that their crowding can lead to price overreaction.
+Splitting institutions by their investment horizon, we find that institutions with longer-term horizons are better at processing earnings signals, whereas transient institutions, by trading on the PEAD, can have destabilizing effects on stock prices.
 Overall, we reconcile previously mixed empirical evidence of institutional trading on price efficiency by conditioning on the length of the investment horizon.

 Keywords: Institutional Consensus, Information Processing, Price Efficiency, Crowded Trading, Earnings Announcement